 The course is structured around nine modules.

-As courses are reviewed regularly, the module list you choose from may vary from that shown here.
+Please note: as courses are reviewed regularly as part of our quality assurance framework, the module lists you choose from may vary from the ones shown here.

 The PGCert stage of the course consists of the following compulsory modules and is worth 60 level 7 credits: